 Preparing to Plant New Grass

-You can't plant your grass seed immediately after using an herbicide, as it will prevent the seeds from growing.
+You can't plant your grass seed immediately after using an herbicide, as it may prevent the seeds from growing.
 Check the herbicide instructions to see how long you need to wait before regrowing your lawn.
-You might have to wait up to four weeks.
+You might have to wait up to four weeks or longer.

 If the soil is compacted, aerate the lawn first.
 Rake the yard to loosen the soil and prep it for grass seed.
 A tiller can also help prepare the soil.
 You might need to amend the soil to make it suitable for grass seed.